-MNOs which support RCS will have integrated a Messaging as a Platform (MaaP) component into their ecosystem.
-MaaP enables businesses to reach customers through different APIs, senders, and artificial intelligence (AI).
+Infobip has partnerships with RCS technology providers that provide the necessary software to mobile network operators (MNOs).
+MNOs that support RCS have an integrated Messaging as a Platform (MaaP) component that enables businesses to reach customers through APIs, senders, and artificial intelligence (AI).